salesforce/lwc/.github/PULL_REQUEST_TEMPLATE.md

     Examples:
         - Fixing a bug.
-        - Changing the invocation timing of a callback, for a callback that as now invocation timing guarantee.
+        - Changing the invocation timing of a callback, for a callback that has no invocation timing guarantee.

     Remove the incorrect item from the list.